Ivanskl/test/README.md

-#Test This is in blabla branch.
+#Test This is in newbr1 branch.

 Some description.
 Upd.